Hesprmic/deep-learning-challenge/README.md

 Six different attempts were run in order to try to optimize the model:

-* Attempt #1 To start, two hidden layers were used along with lower input
+* Attempt #1 To start, two hidden layers (relu for the 1st activation and sigmoid for the 2nd hidden layer) were used along with lower inputs (15 for the first and 10 for the second).
+All attempts used 100 epochs

 * Attempt #2 In this attempt, number of epoches was increased to 150 from 100.The new hidden layer that was added in attempt 1 stayed same.
 After change in the epoch numbers, the accuracy level stayed same (73%) while loss level increase (58%).